SchultzC/FastImageMorphing/README.md

 ```

 ### Build notes
-- Default CMakeLists.txt is for the specific Virtual Environment using g++
+- Default CMakeLists.txt is for a specific Virtual Environment using g++
 - A separate CMakeList_myMAC.txt is provided for clang++